Skip to main content

 Job Search Assistance

-• Government-sponsored career and job search assistance programs:
+• Government-sponsored career and job search assistance programs: Employment and Training Administration through the U.S. Department of Labor program

 • Educational institutions that you have attended may offer job search services for alumni.
-In addition,many community colleges and vocational schools offer free career counseling and work with local employers and job training partnership programs.
+In addition, many community colleges and vocational schools offer free career counseling and work with local employers and job training partnership programs.
 Contact post-secondary schools in your area to find out if these types of services are available.

-• Internet job search assistance exists in the form of free informational articles,job listings and resume tips.
-These resources are available through many organizations,such as website business sponsors,educational institutions and other nonprofit groups.
+• Internet job search assistance exists in the form of free informational articles, job listings and resume tips.
+These resources are available through many organizations, such as website business sponsors, educational institutions and other nonprofit groups.

 • Public libraries have information and resources to help with job searches and resume preparation.
-In addition,you may be able to find information about prospective employers through the library resources.
+In addition, you may be able to find information about prospective employers through the library resources.
 A librarian can help you find the information you need.

 Clothing and Appearance Nonprofit organizations: